 - For the target flow identification, traffic descriptor could be used to uniquely identifies the flow while the exact information element needs to be defined during normative work.

 Solution #7 can be considered for PDU set handling support for normative work.

-10.X Conclusions of key issue #x

-Editor's Note: This clause will provide conclusions for the specific key issue.

 Annex A (informative): Change history